jeremejazz/gospelslides/README.md

 ### Markdown
-Presentations use markdown formatting.
+Slides use markdown formatting.
 Use `---` to divide into sections.
 For more information about markdown, refer to this [guide](https://www.markdownguide.org/cheat-sheet/).

 HTML tags can alsoo be used for advanced formatting.